Wild Nights with Emily: Release and reception

-"The Emily of Olnek's film is not a melancholic recluse, but the heroine of a romantic comedy" according to the New York Times, Wild Nights With Emily "wrestles with serious themes, dramatizes fully realized relationships, and poses pointed questions about how legacies are devised and maintained."
+The New York Times wrote: "The Emily of Olnek's film is not a melancholic recluse, but the heroine of a romantic comedy", and that the film "wrestles with serious themes, dramatizes fully realized relationships, and poses pointed questions about how legacies are devised and maintained."

-Natalie Goldberg, author of the all-time best-selling writers handbook, "Writing Down The Bones," says, "Wild Nights With Emily is a wonderful film to show in schools, for students young and old!
-I loved this film- it's essential viewing for all students of literature."
-Critic Alissa Wilkinson included it on her "21 Best Films of 2019" list on VOX, declaring, "Move over, Dickinson.
-The best, funniest, most affecting on-screen Emily Dickinson of 2019 arrived via Wild Nights with Emily."
+Author Natalie Goldberg said "Wild Nights With Emily is a wonderful film to show in schools" and deemed it "essential viewing for all students of literature."
+Critic Alissa Wilkinson included it on her "21 Best Films of 2019" list on VOX.

 It became available on DVD and digital streaming beginning February 11, 2020, including on Kanopy for schools and educational purposes.